 - Click OK

-With this feature active, any time that Designer can give you layouts ideas based on the content on your slide, it will pop open.
+With this feature active, any time that Designer can give you layout ideas based on the content on your slide, it will pop open.

 In addition, checking the Automatically show me design ideas gives you a second option to show you suggestions for the entire presentation.

-With this option selected, when you start a brand new presentation, Design Ideas will give you what appears to be the usual layout ideas for your one slide.
+With this option selected, when you start a brand-new presentation, Design Ideas will give you the usual layout ideas for your one slide.

 However, when you choose one of those layouts, Designer will then apply an entire theme to your presentation.
 Furthermore, that same style will be applied to all your slide layout options.

-The theme includes slide layouts in the Slide Master, a font combination, and color palette.
-To learn more about PowerPoint themes, read our guide here.
+The theme includes slide layouts in the Slide Master, a font combination and a color palette.

-At any time you can open the Designer Pane for a specific slide.
+At any time you can open the Designer Pane for a specific slide ide.
 To do that, simply: